yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 *SQL Servers*()

--  A second SQL server should be deployed to the primary site, forming a SQL Server AlwaysOn Availability Group.
+-  A second SQL server should be deployed to the primary site, forming a SQL Server Always On Availability Group.
 This should be configured with synchronous replication and automatic failover.
 A storage account can be used as the 'cloud witness'.

 -  The servers should be behind an internal Azure load balancer with Direct Server Return (DSR) enabled.